uccser/cs-unplugged/docs/source/author/topics.rst

 - **Referenced In:** ``topic/content/<launguage>/structure.yaml``

 - **Purpose:** This file defines the attributes of a specific topic, including connected unit plan, programming exercise, and curriculum integration configuration files.

 - **Required Fields:**

-  - ``unit-plans``: A list of unit plans for this topic.
+  - ``unit-plans:`` A list of keys, where each key is a unit plan.

 - **Optional Fields:**

-  - ``icon``: An icon for the topic (to be used on a page showing all available topics)
+  - ``icon:`` An image file to be used as the icon for the topic.

-  - ``other-resources``: The name of a Markdown file containing information about other related (external) resources.
+  - ``other-resources:`` A Markdown file containing information about other related (external) resources.

-  - ``misc-structure-files``: A list of configuration files to include for this particular topic.
-The files that can be included are listed below (each file has its own description in this page).
-Each of these are optional.
+  - ``misc-structure-files:`` A list of keys corresponding to configuration files to include for this particular topic.
+Each key corresponds to the name of another configuration file (and has its own description further down this page).
+The complete list of keys is given below:

     - ``programming-exercises``

     - ``curriculum-integrations``

 A complete topic structure file may look like the following: